-Oxford University’s Future of Humanity Institute (FHI) is pleased to announce a contribution of up to over £13.3 million from the philanthropic organisations Good Ventures and the Open Philanthropy Project.
+Oxford University’s Future of Humanity Institute (FHI) is pleased to announce a contribution of up to £13.3 million from the Open Philanthropy Project.
 The donation, which includes a £6 million up-front commitment with the rest contingent on hiring, is the largest in the Faculty of Philosophy’s history.
 It will support FHI in its mission of ensuring a long and flourishing future for humanity.

 The multidisciplinary nature of the research conducted at FHI brings the tools of mathematics, philosophy, social sciences, and science to bear on big-picture questions about humanity and its prospects for a long and flourishing future.
 FHI has, and continues to, shed light on crucial considerations that might shape our future.